connect(component, options?)

 Example

-The easiest way to create a functional component is to pass a rendering function to connect, optionally taking an argument representing the component’s props:
+The easiest way to create a connected component is to pass a rendering function to connect, optionally taking an argument representing the component’s props:

-[New in 1.40.0]Furthermore, you can specify a loading component, e.g., a spinner, that renders itself while the actual component loads its data.
+[New in 1.40.0]Furthermore, you can specify a loading component, e.g., a spinner, that is rendered while the data of the actual component is being loaded.
 In the example below, a component from the react-spinners library is used.

-When using Scrivito.connect, the returned connected class is not supposed to be a parent class of another component, i.e. the following will not work properly:
+For class components, the returned connected class is not supposed to be a parent class of another component, meaning that the following will not work properly: